bravegrumpy/bravegrumpy.website/steps.md

 ## Git source control
 There is this thing called a submodule.
 This allows you to ehrm.... save your work in a different repo.
+Basically, I am able to reference [bravegrumpy.website.ruby.blog](https://github.com/bravegrumpy/bravegrumpy.website.ruby.blog), which is where the blog repository is *actually* stored, within this repository.
+And somehowe it all works.

+This is pretty cool.